 Cost of car AC repair

-Servicing the AC systems in our sample cars averaged between $400 and $550
+Quotes for our sample AC systems averaged between $400 and $550

 Dealing with a broken or ineffective air conditioner in your car on a hot summer day isn’t fun.
 Unfortunately, repairing a broken car AC can be expensive, and many people just deal with the heat to avoid a potentially high repair bill.

 We surveyed five different mechanics from around the country to help you get a better idea of what repairing your car’s AC might cost you.
 Average estimates for servicing the air conditioners in our sample vehicles ranged from $430 to $521, but quotes for compressor replacements were far higher, at $1,319 to $2,515, on average.

 - There are multiple reasons why your vents might stop blowing cold air, including a broken compressor, low refrigerant or a clogged condenser.

 - Servicing a car’s AC system by recharging it or fixing leaks is much less expensive than replacing a part like the compressor, evaporator or condenser.

 - Extended warranty coverage can minimize the cost of repairing or replacing a car's AC system.